PoisonIsTheCure/sar-info5/README.md

 4. **Task 4**: This task re-implement the previous one in a fullu eventful way.

 Each task is contained within its own package.

+## Docs

+Note that you can find the java docs in the `specification-javadoc` directory, you can open the `index.html` file in your browser to see the documentation.

 ## Running the Project in Eclipse